leon-wbr/inertia-sitepackage/README.md

-> **⚠️ EXPERIMENTAL STATUS**: This package is publicly available but in early experimental stage.
+> **⚠️ EXPERIMENTAL STATUS**: This package is in early experimental stage.
 It is not recommended for production use yet.
 Expect breaking changes, limited debugging capabilities, and ongoing significant architectural changes.
 Feel free to try it out and provide feedback, but use with caution.

 # TYPO3 Inertia Sitepackage